tonicebrian/orgroam2obsidian/README.md

 # Usage

-1. Create a folder called input in this repo
-2. Copy all org files of your Org Roam to this folder
+2. Copy all org files of your Org Roam to the `input` folder
 3. Run `poetry run python convert.py`
 4. Copy contents of `output` in a folder in Obsidian